VarshaPulikanti/e-commerce_application/README.md

 ## ⚙️ Installation & Setup

--clone the repository
+- clone the repository
--enter details in .env file
+- enter details in .env file
--start server using npm install and npm run server -start frontend and admin using npm install and npm run dev
+- start server using npm install and npm run server
+- start frontend and admin using npm install and npm run dev